Peter Hujar: Death and legacy

 In January 1987, Hujar was diagnosed with AIDS.
 He died 10 months later, aged 53, on November 25 at Cabrini Medical Center in New York.
 His funeral was held at Church of St. Joseph in Greenwich Village, and he was buried at Gate of Heaven Cemetery in Valhalla, New York.

-Hujar willed his estate to his lifelong friend Stephen Koch, who administers it since (today as Peter Hujar Archive).
+Hujar willed his estate to his lifelong friend Stephen Koch, who administered it until his death in February 2026.
 A first retrospective of Hujar's work in collaboration with the estate was shown two years after his death at the Grey Art Gallery & Study Center of New York University.
 It was followed by a more comprehensive show in 1994 by a joined effort of the Stedelijk Museum Amsterdam (Netherlands) and the Fotomuseum Winterthur in Switzerland.
 In 2013 the Morgan Library & Museum in New York acquired a hundred prints and the entirety of his written estate and all contact sheets from the Peter Hujar Archive.
 A collaboration between the Morgan Library and the Spanish Mapfre Foundation enabled a major travelling retrospective exhibition that was accompanied by a comprehensive monograph published in conjunction with Aperture in 2017.

-In 2025, a cinematic rendition of Linda Rosencrantz' book Peter Hujar's Day was released, with actor Ben Wishaw playing the part of Hujar.
+In 2025, the film Peter Hujar's Day was released, directed by Ira Sachs with actor Ben Whishaw playing the part of Hujar.
+The film is a cinematic rendition of Linda Rosenkrantz's book of the same name, which documented a single day in Hujar's life.
+In 2026, The Wonderful World That Almost Was: A Life of Peter Hujar and Paul Thek by Andrew Durbin was published.
+The book is a joint biography of the two artists.